 Get the look: Williams Sonoma stainless steel cocktail shaker (set of four), $35, Williams Sonoma

-Miniature pumpkins are adorable take-home wedding favors for any couple having a fall celebration.
+Miniature pumpkins are adorable take-home wedding favors for any couple having a fall wedding.
 Once September rolls around, mini pumpkins and gourds are relatively easy to find in a variety of colors.
 Plus, they double as decorative place cards!

 Get the look: G2Plus gift tags (set of 100), $7, Amazon